Norman Osborn (2002 film series character): Design

 Amalgamated Dynamics created the original Goblin animatronic headgear for Spider-Man.
-The suit was originally designed much more faithfully to the comics, allowed for a full range of emotions to be expressed by the wearer, was scrapped after the concept was deemed "too creepy" by studio executives and due to technical difficulties and time constraints.
+The suit originally was designed much more faithfully to the comics, allowing for a full range of emotions to be expressed by the wearer.
+This was scrapped after the concept was deemed "too creepy" by studio executives and due to technical difficulties and time constraints.
 Dafoe insisted on wearing the new, uncomfortable costume as he felt that a stuntman would not convey the character's necessary body language.
 The 580-piece suit took half an hour to put on.
 Costume designer James Acheson said that Dafoe told him that he wanted the costume to be flexible enough for him to do splits, further explaining that Dafoe was a yogi and "probably the most flexible actor [Acheson] ever worked with".
 When they started designing the costume, there was only a puppet of the design and they "picked out the major points where [they] would be hooking wires up to a harness under the costume", which became the basis from which they could lift him from his back or hips as well as do "several different things on wires".
 Acheson also experimented with a potential helmet-like design for the suit, which was then scrapped.

 In No Way Home, the character obtains upgrades to his costume which make him more closely resemble his comic book counterpart.
 The Goblin first appears wearing his 2002 costume before the mask is destroyed by Osborn.
 The upgraded costume is depicted with a purple undersuit beneath the green armor with the Goblin wearing goggles and incorporating the retractable blades from his glider into his left gauntlet.
 Screen Rant's Dan Zinski described the suit as tattered and noted the goal of the MCU's costume designs is "to find some middle ground" between the comic book version and the "more realistic".